samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication.markdown

 Speaking of the CLI — if you can use it right away in your legacy application, by all means, do so.
 In certain situations, though, you can’t really get the CLI into an upgrade project right off the bat.
 You might have your code structure all over the place or a very customized build process.
 In these cases, you‘ll need to wait until you’ve at least cleaned up your code and architecture so that your application fits better with the CLI.
 The CLI is highly opinionated in how it wants to organize your code, and it wants to own your build process.
 This is fantastic in the long run — it solves the exact problem of the early days of AngularJS — but in the short term it can be frustrating if you’re working with a big application that uses old patterns.

 One last note on working through these four building blocks.
 It’s not necessarily a linear process.
 Not all of this needs to be completely perfect before you start moving on to ngUpgrade.
 Particularly, the architecture part can really be done slowly or at the same time as the upgrade process.
 It really depends on how big your application is and how much capacity you have for working through this technical debt while you’re also doing feature development and bug fixes.
-The only one that is really critical outside of being up to date with your dependencies is the _build process_, because we really do need a module bundler and TypeScript in order to use ngUpgrade and start moving our application over.
+The only one that is really critical outside of being up to date with your dependencies is the _build process_ because we really do need a module bundler and TypeScript in order to use ngUpgrade and start moving our application over.

 ### Phase 2: Upgrading